-Best Quiet Beach Tip: Stay at this amazing accommodation, a slight walk up the hill but well worth it for the views of Kantiang Bay.
+Stay at this amazing hotel, a slight walk up the hill but well worth it for the views of Kantiang Bay.
 It also has an infinity pool, spacious rooms with windows from ceiling to floor and a cheeky group of visiting monkeys!

-This is one of the best secluded beaches.
-It’s a tiny island which has limited accommodation and is mostly a National Park.
+This is one of the best secret beaches in Thailand.
+It’s a tiny, mostly uninhabited island which has limited accommodation and is mostly a National Park.
 Most island hopping trips around the area of Koh Lanta stop here for a visit or lunch break.
-The main beach is stunning; white sand and crystal clear waters and the decent coral around offers some snorkelling potential here too.
+This means the beach can be busy with daytrippers but if you consider staying on Koh Kradan then you will have the beautiful beaches to yourselves!
+The main beach is stunning; white sand and crystal clear waters and the decent coral around here means that is a great snorkelling spot.

-Best Quiet Beach Tip: To avoid the day tripper crowds, consider staying at a resort on the island
+Best Quiet Beach Resort Koh Kradan: To avoid the day tripper crowds, consider staying at a resort like this one on Koh Kradan.

-The Similan Islands are some of the most beautiful islands I have ever visited in Thailand.
+The Similan Islands are some of the most beautiful islands in Thailand that I visited in my 3.5 years of living there.
 They are extremely old and have smooth shaped rock formations as they used to be submerged underwater as coral reefs.
 While the snorkelling/diving here is not what it once was it is still worth a visit and the beaches are breath-taking.
 They have very white sand and transparent water and also some great viewpoints for photos.

 Best Quiet Beach Tip: My best advice to avoid the day crowds is to camp overnight through the National Park service here.